rmaciver/safas/README.md

 * **GPU-enabled.** Several filters in safas are GPU-enabled, through OpenCV with OpenCL, if the software environment is configured correctly during installation.

 ## Installation
 safas is a Python package and has several dependencies.

-This section will describe installation of the software required to run safas.
+An .exe compatible with Windows 10 is available, please contact the maintainer of this project.

 ### Setup with Conda package manager
 Setup from the environment file with Conda will create an environment called safas_env: